Libyan Revolutionary Command Council: History

+In its early years, Libya relied heavily on income from foreign, particularly American and British, air bases.
+This resulted in a heavy willingness to concede and cooperate with Western nations.
+In years after, Libya gained a great deal of its importance in independence due to oil reserves discovered a decade prior to the revolution.
+The nation produced 2.6 million barrels of oil a day in 1968, placing them in league with Saudi Arabia and Iran as one of the top producers.
+Although Libya had become much more financially independent, the regime still found itself unable to remove western involvement in the nation through air bases.
+Libya continued to ramp up oil production, leveraging their relationship with the United States by vowing to protect foreign oil interests so that by 1974, the population had a significantly better standard of living.

 As a result of the 1969 Libyan coup d'état led by Gaddafi, the 12-member central committee of the Free Officers Movement converted themselves into a Revolutionary Command Council (RCC), which governed the newly established Libyan Arab Republic.
 Below them was formed a council of ministers, headed by Mahmud Suleiman Maghribi, to oversee the implementation of RCC policy.

 The RCC was instantly recognized by the Arab nationalist governments of Egypt, Iraq, Sudan and Syria.
 Egypt sent experts to support the Revolutionary Command Council which lacked experience.
 Gaddafi expressed Pan-Arabism, announcing the need for one united Arab state in the Middle East and North Africa.
 He proposed the establishment of the Federation of Arab Republics in 1972 with Egypt and Syria.
 It was approved by 98.6% of voters in Libya with a referendum on 1 September 1971.

 Captain Gaddafi was promoted to the rank of colonel, and was recognized as both chairman of the RCC as well as the commander-in-chief of the armed forces, becoming the de facto head of state.
 From 1970 to 1972, he also served as prime minister.
 The RCC was declared the highest authority in the Libyan Arab Republic with the ability to exercise both executive and legislative functions.

 Although the RCC was theoretically a collegial body that operated through discussion and consensus building, from the start it was dominated by the opinions and decisions of Gaddafi, although some of the others attempted to constrain what they saw as his excesses.
 As chairman of the RCC, Gaddafi was officially entitled the Revolutionary Chairman of the Libyan Arab Republic.